 Outside of the antiques world, Leo has had a long career in finance as a stock broker, corporate controller, consultant, and financial analyst.

-I've been sharing my enthusiasm for antiques and collectible glass for 25 years, and with Austin for 13 years, as the owner of Estate Glass Specialties.
+I've been sharing my enthusiasm for antiques and collectible glass for 25 years, and with Austin for 13 years, as the owner of Estate Glass Specialties and most recently as the owner of Georgetown Antiques and Artisans on the Historic Square in Georgetown, TX.
 Speaking to local clubs and organizations, participating in many appraisal fairs, and trying generally to help others learn more about their own glass pieces, have given me opportunities to meet others interested in the fascinating area of collectible glass.

 Long collecting experience combined with avid study have afforded me a wide range of information to share with your donors.
 My specialty is Early American Pattern Glass, Depression Glass, and Elegant Depression Era Glass, though I can confidently recognize and identify the majority of collectable glass.

-Through Estate Glass Specialties, I offer several special services including identification, fair market value appraisals, and complete estate sales services.
+Through Georgetown Antiques and Artisans, I offer several special services including identification, fair market value appraisals, and complete estate sales services.

 Current president of the Austin Doll Collectors' Society.